Interview Query

 • Changing Goals - In academic research environments, the goal is to generate the research result.
 You start with a problem statement and study it.
 In business, the project may evolve as the needs and leadership change within the company.

-Ultimately, many from an academic background tend to enjoy private research environments, as they’re continually challenged and paid well to work on really interesting, cutting-edge tech.
+Ultimately, many from an academic background enjoy private research environments, as they’re continually challenged and paid well to work on interesting, cutting-edge tech.

 Here’s a look at the average salary by role: